bcgov/cas-registration/docs/registration_part_2/frontend-development.md

 ### Importing shared components

-When importing shared components, use the `@bciers/components` alias.
-For example:
+When importing shared components, use the `@bciers/components` alias which is an alias for our shared components folder located in: `@bciers/libs/shared/components/src/lib/*`.

+Example:

-import FormBase from '@bciers/components/form/FormBase';
+`import FormBase from '@bciers/components/form/FormBase';`

 Alias paths can be modified in the `tsconfig.base.json` file in the `/bciers` directory.